ennono/kleingarten/readme.txt

 == Changelog ==

 = 1.2.2 =
-* UNDER CONSTRUCTION!
-DON'T USE IN PRODUCTIVE ENVIRONMENT!
-*
 * ATTENTION: Removed headers from membership shortcodes.
 Please add headlines and descriptions on your own!
 * Added new shortcode [kleingarten_private_content],
 * Fixed: Missing punctuation in login shortcode.